-Shoes that are too big or too wide could mean your foot moves around during exercise -- rubbing and causing discomfort.
+Shoes that fit well are essential, says the American Heart Association.
+For example, shoes that are too big or too wide could mean your foot moves around during exercise — rubbing and causing discomfort.
 Wearing cotton socks for athletic activity can also cause moisture to build up and blisters on the bottoms of your feet.
 Opt for synthetic fabrics or a moisture-wicking natural option such as bamboo or wool.

 Shoes are specified for certain sports for a reason.
 For example, wearing soft-soled shoes in a cycling class can cause pain on the bottom and arch of your foot because your foot bends and rubs while in the pedal.
 A stiff-soled shoe is usually recommended for such an activity to better transfer power to the pedal and keep your foot stable.

 Read more: A Sore Heel After Running

 The way in which you exercise can also cause pain on the bottom of your feet.
 If you tend to drag your feet as you run, for example, it magnifies the contact your feet make with the ground and could cause pain.

 Maintaining flexibility in your feet is an important step in preventing pain on the soles.
 Roll the sole of your foot softly on a golf ball and practice picking up a hand towel with your toes, as recommended by the American Orthopaedic Foot & Ankle Society.

 Walk barefoot occasionally on surfaces free of sharp debris, such as a sandy beach, to strengthen your feet, as discussed in a September 2018 article published by Foot & Ankle Orthopaedics.